GWUZhenhao/starter-hugo-academic/content/project/Res_net_classification/index.md

 ![Show 5 classes](/uploads/UAS_project/5_class.png)

 We clean the data by:
->Delete 10% of the Neutrophil
+>1.
+Delete 10% of the Neutrophil
->Training the less-amount class multi-time
+>2.
+Training the less-amount class multi-time
->Drop the Basophil class
+>3.
+Drop the Basophil class
->Drop the double class
+>4.
+Drop the double class
->Drop the null class
+>5.
+Drop the null class
 ![The comparison](/uploads/UAS_project/data_clean_compare.png)